rubiojr/whereami/BUILD.md

 sudo dnf install golang qt6-qtbase-devel qt6-qtdeclarative-devel qt6-qtpositioning-devel qt6-qtlocation-devel
 ```

+Use `script/build.sh --check-deps` to verify all deps are in place.

 ## Installing miqt-rcc

 The `miqt-rcc` tool is required to compile QML resources into the binary: